tikv/rfcs/text/2020-04-23-rawkv-txnkv-mode-switching.md

 ## Summary

-This RFC proposes to forbid users using RawKV API on the TiKV cluster by default, and provide a new API command to let users enable it.
+This RFC proposes to forbid users using RawKV API on the TiKV cluster by default, and provide a way for users to enable it.

 ## Motivation

-Some painful incidents happened before and still happening, because of the mixed-using of RawKV API and TransactionKV API, some key-values were overwritten by RawKV API, which originally written by TransactionKV API, then led to data corruption.
+Some painful incidents happened before and still happening, because of the mixed-using of RawKV interface and TransactionKV interface, some key-values were overwritten by RawKV, which originally written by TransactionKV, then led to data corruption.

 We should add more warnings about this in our documents, but it's not enough, documents could easily be ignored.

-Providing a switching API could prevent people from misuse without noticing, when users need to step into the danger zone, they need to explicitly open the guarded switch.
+Disable RawKV by default could prevent people from misuse without noticing, when users need to step into the danger zone, they need to explicitly open the guarded switch by command.
 And they could shut down the switch anytime to gain more safety.

 ## Detailed design

-This `mode` flag should be persisted, each member of the TiKV cluster should see the same value in the same time, so it should be write/read by RawKV commands.
+Add a `kv-mode` flag to the cluster, this flag should be persisted, each member of the TiKV cluster should see the same value at the same time, so it could be:

+- Store in a special key in the underlying engine and use a new command to manipulate it
-Or we just use the dynamic configuration feature to achieve our goal.
+- Use the dynamic configuration feature to achieve our goal.

+Since the dynamic configuration is already supported, it should be good for this.

-`mode` should be an enum:
+`kv-mode` should be an enum:

-- `ModeRawKV` indicate that the TxnKV commands could not be called.
+- `ModeTxnKV` indicates that the RawKV commands could not be called.
   When they are called they will return errors.
+  This is the default value.
-- `ModeTxnKV` indicate that the RawKV commands could not be called.
+- `ModeRawKV` indicates that the TxnKV commands could not be called.
-- `ModeTxnKVRawKV` works as now.

-The default value of `mode` should be `TxnKV`

 Provide a config entry `mode` under `[server]` in the config file.
-It's necessary when we trying to rolling-update a cluster which already running mixed API.
+It might be necessary when we trying to rolling-update a cluster which already running mixed API.

-Add a pair of command `Get/SetMode(mode)` to the API.

 ## Drawbacks

-The VerKV commands should not be affected by the `mode` flag, because they use different keyspace and could be mixed-using with either RawKV or TxnKV commands.
+The VerKV commands should not be affected by the `kv-mode` flag, because they use different keyspace and could be mixed-using with either RawKV or TxnKV commands.
-So, the semantic meaning of the `mode` flag will be a little confusing.
+So, the semantic meaning of the `kv-mode` flag will be a little confusing.

 ## Alternatives